 The proposals currently before the Council, submitted by the site’s owners (who’ve owned it since the brewery closed), are regarded by officers as “consistent with development plan policy for this site”.
 An officer report presented to councillors in April said the “office-led, mixed-use” scheme’s design would “respond appropriately to the positive aspects of the local context”.
 Shops are envisaged too, along with two restaurants, one of them extending into the enclosed bridge across Brick Lane that once linked the two halves of the brewery.

 The site comprises three plots.
 One is a car park.
 On that space would be built a building rising to five storeys with offices, shops and a gym.
-Some of the shops would face on to Brick Lane end of Woodseer Street, which currently features only a boundary wall, providing “active frontage”.
+Some of the shops would face on to Brick Lane end of Woodseer Street which currently features only a boundary wall, providing “active frontage” instead.

 On another plot stands the building where most of those 300 businesses are based.
 This would be retained, the report says, with a “reconfigured ground floor to provide new retail units”.
 The office block currently on the third and smallest plot would be refurbished and made two floors higher, bringing it up to five.
 There would be a pedestrian walkway between the two sides of the development.
 This, presumably, is what the Standard meant by a “mall”.
 It is not clear in what sense the adjective “corporate” applies to the offices.